LAVA: Explainability for Unsupervised Latent Embeddings: Methodology

 \subsection{Locality Representation}

-Each locality's correlations are calculated using the standard formulation of the Spearman correlation:
+Correlations of each locality are calculated using the standard formulation of the Spearman correlation:

 where $X_i$ and $X_j$ are two original input features and $\text{R}$ is a ranking function.
 Covariance $cov$ and standard deviations $\sigma$ are estimated from the samples within a locality using standard estimators.
-Overlapping ranks are averaged.
+Tied ranks are averaged.

 Importantly, if one of the variables has the same value in $75\%$ of the neighborhood, that correlation is set to $0$ for that locality.
 This is done to prevent overestimation of correlations in cases where there is very little change.
-Notably, this has been the case for both the MNIST and KPMP datasets in our experiments, as the values of most pixels in MNIST are $0$, while gene expression at the single-cell level in KPMP is generally also very sparse.
-The value of $75\%$ was set arbitrarily, to allow for some leniency, but also avoid meaningless correlations based on low numbers of samples.
+Notably, this has been the case for both the MNIST and KPMP datasets in our experiments, as the values of most pixels in MNIST are $0$, and gene expression at the single-cell level in KPMP (and more generally) is very sparse.
+The value of $75\%$ was set arbitrarily, to allow for some leniency, while avoiding meaningless correlations based on lower numbers of samples.

+We also note that other measures of association, and even univariate measures of variation, could be used depending on the intended use case.
+However, the different locality representation might require significant alternations to the subsequent module extraction.